 Tread Depth and Design

-Its wide treads make the Falken AT3W an excellent tire for rugged conditions like snow and mud, but they can be an issue when driving in rainy seasons.
-The Falken tires have siping to help them reliably perform on wet roads and that there are no slippages.
+Its wide treads make the Falken AT3W an excellent tire for rugged conditions like snow and mud, but it can raise an issue when driving in rainy seasons.
+The Falken tires have sipes to help them reliably perform on wet roads and ensure that there are no slippages.
 There is adequate rubber in contact with the road to guarantee adequate traction.

 While not as suitable for rainy driving conditions as traditional all-season tires, the BFGoodrich KO2 tires are heavily siped throughout the tread to provide additional traction when driving in wet conditions.
 The deep tread removes damp performance but helps maintain traction in deep water.

-However, the BF Goodrich tire wears out quicker and has more shallow tread blocks making it less dependable over time.
+However, the KO2 tire wears out quicker and has more shallow tread blocks making it less dependable over time.
 The Falken tires provide more reliable traction when driving in rainy conditions without slipping, thanks to the siping.

-Due to the wide tread gaps, you might feel less grip with the BFGoodrich KO2.
+Due to the wide tread gaps, you might feel less grip with the BFG KO2.
 However, there is still enough rubber touching the road surface to provide reliable traction.

 Winner: Falken Wildpeak AT3W